St Winifred’s Catholic Primary School

 - Staff speaking to parents and carers as and when concerns arise

-- The Deputy/ Inclusion Manager making contact with families whose attendance is below average to try to find ways to improve
+- The Inclusion Manager contacting families whose attendance is below average to try to find ways to improve

 - The head teacher writing to parents when attendance or punctuality does not improve